The Essex County Jail is an abandoned jail in Newark, New Jersey. The long-neglected facility was constructed in 1837 and closed in 1971.

 Gustavus Staehlin designed a new two-story wing for women and children in 1895.
 1 The addition consisted of 82 cells constructed of sheet metal and included baths, a small hospital for women, a juvenile ward with a hospital ward, and a laundry.
 Before the construction of the wing, children were confined together with adult inmates, as were witnesses.

 The vacant northern half of the block, adjacent to the Morris Canal, was acquired and the 12-foot-high brownstone wall extended to enclose the entire block.
 1 Two openings were provided, at Wilsey Street where prisoners were removed from the paddy wagons, and at Newark Street, where coal deliveries were made for the power plant.
 The openings were secured by heavy sliding steel doors.

 In 1907, the cell structure of the jail was replaced by new cell equipment constructed entirely of tool-proof steel furnished by the Pauli Steel Cell Construction of St. Louis, Missouri.
-1 The tool proof locks were operated by a system of levers which could open the cells singly, in pairs, in groups of four, eight or twelve, or a whole tier at once.
+1 The tool-proof locks were operated by a system of levers that could open the cells singly, in pairs, in groups of four, eight, or twelve, or a whole tier at once.
 Each cell was given a hopper and running water.
 The catwalk flooring was replaced with heavy bullet-proof glass to allow the guards to see shadows below and above.